Headless CMS: The Ultimate Guide [2022 Edition]

 For instance, when choosing a headless CMS, you should check if the platform provides authentication and authorization features out-of-the-box.
 For example, APIs should use industry standards for security like OAuth2, and should have throttling features to prevent DDoS attacks.

-Since headless CMS are API-first, they’re likely implementing API security best practices by default, but it’s a good idea to inquire about these features before migrating.
+Since headless CMS are API-first, they’re likely implementing API security practices by default, but it’s a good idea to inquire about these features before migrating.

-In addition, IT teams should implement other best practices for server security like requiring HTTPS for network communication, whitelisting of IP addresses, and ensuring secure connections to other third-party software integrations like eCommerce, email marketing, and more.
+In addition, IT teams should implement other practices for server security like requiring HTTPS for network communication, whitelisting of IP addresses, and ensuring secure connections to other third-party software integrations like eCommerce, email marketing, and more.

 Headless CMS examples: 3 companies using a headless or decoupled CMS